 The Big Toe Stretch is designed to move your first toe into a more abducted position, or a position farther away from your foot’s midline.
 The long-term goal of this exercise is to help get your big toe in line with its corresponding metatarsal bone, which represents the normal and natural alignment of these two structures.
-To perform: Gently pull your big toe away from your other toes while applying counter-pressure on the inside aspect of your first metatarsophalangeal (MTP) joint (i.e., at the base of the big toe, where the bump is).
+To perform: Gently pull your big toe away from your other toes while applying counter-pressure on the inside aspect of your first metatarsophalangeal (MTP) joint (i.e., at the base of your big toe, where the bump or knuckle is).
 This exercise can be performed multiple times each day.

 2. Ball Rolling Exercise

 Helpful For: Restoring proper foot tissue tone and reducing any tenderness in the sole of the foot.

 This exercise involves rolling a ball under your foot to release any plantar fascia adhesions and help alleviate foot pain or discomfort.
 You can use larger, softer balls (e.g., a tennis ball) if your feet hurt, or smaller, harder balls (e.g., a golf ball) to get more focused pressure.
 We prefer to use the Rubz Foot Massage Ball for this exercise.
 To perform: Simply roll the ball from side to side and back and forth underneath your foot.
 The sensation should feel pleasant, like a massage, and not painful.
 This video also presents several other tips or strategies for keeping your feet healthy at the office.